Monthly Employee Earnings Indicator

 Latest release

-Experimental estimates of employee earnings, sourced from Single Touch Payroll (STP) data
+Experimental estimates of employee earnings and jobs, sourced from Single Touch Payroll (STP) data

 Reference period